lucaGazzola/taxes/README.md

 ## Assumptions

-The input is supplied as `String` that represents a list of items in the following form:
+The input is supplied as a `String` that represents a list of items in the following form:

 `item quantity` `item name` at `item price`